tijko/dashboard/README.md

 ###### NOTE:

-In order to obtain and display the i/o stats (READ/WRITE fields in the header bar) you will need elavated privileges, run dashboard as root.
+In order to obtain and display the i/o and context switch stats (READ/WRITE and NIVCSW fields respectively) you will need elavated privileges, run dashboard as root.